ClementTsang/bottom/docs/content/usage/widgets/temperature.md

 The temperature widget provides the sensor name as well as its current temperature.

+This widget can also be configured to display Nvidia GPU temperatures (`--enable_gpu` on Linux/Windows).

 ## Key bindings

 Note that key bindings are generally case-sensitive.